-Landscape painting is a highly popular genre in Western art, with a long and established tradition.
-Landscapes typically portray a variety of natural scenes, including mountains, rivers, valleys, forests, fields, and coasts.
+Landscape painting is a highly popular artistic genre present in many cultures and artistic traditions with a long and established history.
+Landscape painting encompasses a variety of natural scenes including mountains, rivers, valleys, forests, fields, and coasts.
 This definition was expanded in the 20th century to include urban and industrial landscapes.
-Landscape painters are inspired by the world around them, and while landscape paintings are principally figurative, they have become increasingly abstracted with the rise of abstraction.
-Contemporary artists paint a landscape because they are moved by its beauty, or to make a comment on the relationship between man and the environment.
+Landscape painters are inspired by the world around them and, while landscape paintings are principally figurative, there is a growing tradition of abstract landscapes that developed from the middle of the 20th century onward.
+Generally speaking, artists depict a landscape to capture its beauty, or to make a comment on the relationship between man and the environment.

-While some believe that Da Vinci created the first landscape painting in the 15th century, this is a common misconception; the landscape tradition can actually be traced back to China in the 4the century, where Chinese painters sought to capture their impression of the landscape.
-It grew so popular that the beginning of the 9th century is referred to as the dawn of the Great Age of Chinese Landscape.
+While some believe that Da Vinci was the originator of the landscape painting, this is a common misconception.
+The landscape tradition can actually be traced back to China and the 4th century, where Chinese painters sought to capture their impression of the landscape.
+It became so popular, in fact, that the beginning of the 9th century is referred to as the dawn of the Great Age of Chinese Landscape.

-In the Western tradition, appreciation of nature for its own sake was not always popular, and in fact landscapes were principally used as the background for historic paintings or portraits, only truly emerging as a popular form in the 17th century.
+In the Western tradition, appreciation of nature for its own sake was not always popular.
+Landscapes were typically used as the background for historic paintings or portraits.
+The landscape painting only emerged as a popular genre in the 17th century.
 There is some evidence of a landscape tradition in Ancient Greece and Rome, but these paintings often featured other elements.
-Albrecht Altdorfer’s Landscape with Footbridge, which dates from the early 16th century, is considered the first true landscape in Western art history, and other individuals of the German Danube school began to develop the form alongside him.
+Albrecht Altdorfer’s Landscape with Footbridge, which dates from the early 16th century, is considered the first true landscape in Western art history.

-During the Renaissance, landscape began to be considered more seriously, and in the paintings of French artists Claude Lorrain and Nicolas Poussin, the landscape element began to dominate, instead of the supposed historical subject.
-They painted highly stylised works that imitated the landscapes of ancient Greece and Rome; they were idealised pastoral scenes that came to be known as classical landscape.
-Meanwhile, noteworthy Dutch painters in the 17th century began to develop a more realistic, naturalistic style, such as the in landscapes of Aert van der Neer.
+During the Renaissance, landscape painting emerged as a serious artistic genre.
+From Italy, the genre spread and, with French artists Claude Lorrain and Nicolas Poussin, the landscape began to dominate.
+Early European landscapes were highly stylised works that imitated the landscapes of ancient Greece and Rome; they were idealized pastoral scenes that came to be known as the ‘classical landscape’.
+Meanwhile, noteworthy Dutch painters in the 17th century began to develop a more naturalistic style, as can be seen in the landscapes of Aert van der Neer.

-In the seventeenth century, the French academy classified the genres of art, and placed landscape as fourth of fifth in order of importance, demonstrating the relatively low regard society had for landscape.
-However, in the eighteenth century it continued to grow and by the 19th century there was a veritable boom in the popularity of landscape painting.
-This is a result of two factors: one being that in philosophy, there was the idea that nature is a direct manifestation of God.
-Industrialisation and urbanisation also distanced the population from nature, bringing back a desire to celebrate nature in all its glory.
-Landscape painting was described by John Ruskin as ‘the chief artistic creation of the nineteenth century’, and it is true that in Britain, landscape painting was popularised by two masters of the genre: John Constable and J. M. W. Turner.
+In the seventeenth century, the French academy classified the genres of art, placing the landscape as fourth of fifth in order of importance.
+This ranking demonstrated the relatively low regard society had for the landscape at this time.
+However, in the eighteenth century, the genre of landscape painting truly came to fruition.
+It’s booming popularity was the result of two factors: the emergence of the idea that nature was a direct manifestation of God on earth and the rampant industrialization and urbanization of much of Western Europe during the industrial revolution.
+The revolution had distanced the population from nature, creating a nostalgia-infused desire to celebrate nature in all its glory.
+Landscape painting was described by John Ruskin as ‘the chief artistic creation of the nineteenth century’ No where was the tradition more popular than in Britain where the industrial revolution found its epicenter.
+Here, landscape painting was epitomized by two masters of the genre: John Constable and J. M. W. Turner.

-The Impressionist painters in France continued this trend and truly revolutionised Western painting.
+Meanwhile in France The Impressionist painters continued this trend and added their own flair to the genre.
 Artists such as Manet, Monet and Renoir took a deliberately informal approach, blurring the lines between sketches and finished pieces.
 They sketched the scene directly – en plein air – and abandoned traditional techniques like chiaroscuro and perspective to directly record their own experiences.
-The traditional hierarchy of genres collapsed and landscape became one of the most popular forms of painting.
+With popularization across both Britain and France, the traditional hierarchy of genres collapsed and landscape became one of the most popular forms of painting.